 Currently, costs average around $1,000 per dog.
 In addition to vet costs this organizations also pay for the dogs flights from Puerto Rico to JFK which is usually $250 per dog.
 The Sato Project depends entirely on charitable donations to rescue, rehabilitate, and find loving homes for abused and abandoned dogs.
 Due to the extremely low overhead cost of this organization your donations go directly to rescuing dogs.
 If you would like to donate or find out other ways you can help you can go to their website here.

-If you liked learning about Ellen's charities she supports, be sure to check out her beautiful metal, bead, & stone jewelry at Yellow Door and online!
+If you liked learning about Diane and Paula's favorite charity, be sure to check out their beautiful papered orbs at Yellow Door and online.

 Like to support people who are making a positive difference?
 Stay in the loop - sign up for our emails in the upper right hand corner of this site.